Hybrid Precoding and Combining for mmWave Full-Duplex Joint Radar and Communication Systems under Self-Interference: Precoder/combiner Design for FD-JRC

 for $n_{\rm s}=1,\dots,\Ns$.
 Then, we can normalize the precoder to satisfy $\norm{\FBS}_{\rm F}^2 = \Ns$.
 The compromise between communication and sensing is satisfied by $\kappa$ such that $\GT(\thetar) = \tauT$, where $0\leq\kappa\leq 1$.
 Note that the described steps provide a fully digital solution to the problem \eqref{eq:problem_precoder}.
 We resort to the hybrid decomposition of the fully digital precoders \cite{Elbir2023SPM}.
 Considering that the analog precoder is frequency-flat, the hybrid decomposition across all subcarriers is given as

 There are many algorithms developed in the literature to solve this problem \cite{Heath2016JSTSP,Rusu2016TWC,Yu2016JSTSP,Coma2018JSTSP}.
 We use the low-complexity phase extraction with alternating minimization method in \cite{Rusu2016TWC,Yu2016JSTSP} to solve the problem \eqref{eq:hybrid}.
-While the fully digital solutions to the generalized eigenvalue problems provide perfect SI suppression, the hybrid decomposition would degrade the suppression capability.
-Thus, we consider further suppressing the SI with the combiner at the BS.
+While the proposed fully digital solution provides perfect SI suppression, the hybrid decomposition would degrade the suppression capability.
+Thus, we further suppress the SI with the combiner at the BS.